Lungren2/PyProcessor/README.md

 ### Configuration Files

-Configuration files are stored as JSON in the `video_processor/profiles/` directory.
+Configuration files are stored as JSON in the `pyprocessor/profiles/` directory.
 You can create multiple profiles for different encoding scenarios.
+The configuration includes flags that control file processing behavior:

+- `auto_rename_files`: When enabled, input files are renamed according to the `file_rename_pattern`
+- `auto_organize_folders`: When enabled, output folders are organized according to the `folder_organization_pattern`

+For detailed information about configuration options and flag-pattern relationships, see the [Configuration Documentation](docs/developer/CONFIGURATION.md) and [Regex Patterns Documentation](docs/regex_patterns.md).

 ## Logging

-The application maintains detailed logs in the `video_processor/logs/` directory.
+The application maintains detailed logs in the `pyprocessor/logs/` directory.
 Log files include timestamps, log levels, and detailed information about the processing operations.

 ## Development